Sigmmma/c20/src/content/h1/tools/hek/tool/readme.md

 For the example above, Tool would expect to find text files at `data\ui\mp_map_ui\`.
 Assuming no errors, a file named "prisoner.txt" would be compiled into `tags\ui\mp_map_ui\prisoner.unicode_string_list`.
 Each text file that exists in the source directory will be compiled into its own individual tag with the name of the tag coming from the text filename.

-For more in depth instructions see the following link on [compiling text files.][unicode_string_list#creating-a-proper-text-file-for-unicode-string-lists]
+For more in depth instructions see the [string list format reference][strings-txt#creating-a-text-file-for-string-lists].

 # Batch bitmap compilation
 [TIFF][wiki-tiff] (.tif) images can be compiled into a [bitmap][] using the `bitmaps` verb: